 Reenat Sinay, a reporter for Law360, interviewed Attorney David Wright, a partner at McCune Wright Arevalo, LLP, who is representing Lessin.
 Attorney Wright has already planned his response to the automaker’s premature request to dismiss the case, and told the reporter, “Ford Motor Company characterizes Lessin’s experience of violent and continuous shaking of his F250 truck when encountering pavement irregularity at freeway speeds – shaking that can only be stopped by significantly reducing the vehicle’s speed – as being ‘unremarkable.’
 This is the same attitude that has allowed the safety issue to go unresolved for nearly 15 years.”

 Have You Experienced Death Wobble in a Ford Truck?

 At present, over 1,000 death wobble complaints involving Ford F-Series Super Duty trucks have been submitted to the National Highway Traffic Safety Administration.
 The company refuses to recall its defective vehicles, reimburse its customers, or offer free repairs and replacements.

 The lawyers at McCune Wright Arevalo, LLP hope the outcome of this class action lawsuit will encourage Ford to correct its negligent and unlawful practices before anyone is seriously hurt or killed in a death wobble accident.
-If you’re a Ford F-250 or F-350 truck owner who has experienced death wobble, contact our product liability lawyers to explore your legal options.
+If you’re a Ford F-250 or F-350 truck owner who has experienced death wobble, or was injured in another type of auto accident, contact our product liability lawyers to explore your legal options.
 Our award-winning legal team can help you pursue justice and restitution through civil litigation.